 Read our full Dishonored review

-It has been available for more than seven years, but Valve’s Portal 2 remains one of the most engaging, hilarious, and creative video games ever made.
+It has been available for nearly a decade, but Valve’s Portal 2 remains one of the most engaging, hilarious, and creative video games ever made.
 Building on the portal-traveling premise of the original but with more complex puzzles, an even funnier storyline, and a charming new companion character, Portal 2 managed to smash the lofty expectations fans had, and it remains just as playable now as when it first released.
 User-created levels let you play others’ puzzles, and a separate cooperative mode makes it perfect to enjoy with a friend.

 Read our full Portal 2 review